 and the MME shall store the IMSI offset value and use it in calculating an alternative IMSI as specified in 3GPP TS 23.401 [10] that is used for deriving the paging occasion as specified in 3GPP TS 36.304 [21].

-If the MUSIM capable UE has not included a Requested IMSI offset IE in the TRACKING AREA UPDATE REQUEST message, the MME shall erase any stored alternative IMSI for that UE, if available.
+If the MUSIM capable UE has not included a Requested IMSI offset IE in the TRACKING AREA UPDATE REQUEST message and the EPS update type IE included in the TRACKING AREA UPDATE REQUEST message does not indicate "periodic updating", the MME shall erase any stored alternative IMSI for that UE, if available.